-When citing a website, individuals are often actually citing a specific page on a website.
-They’re not actually citing the entire website.
+When citing a website, you’re often actually citing a specific page on a website.
+You’re not actually citing the entire website.

 Here is the most common way to cite a page on a website:

 Last name, First name of author.
 “Title of Web Page.”
 Title of Website, Publisher, Date published, URL.